 Everyone wants software engineers.
 And that’s not likely to change anytime soon, which is good news for anyone pursuing a software engineering career.

-The increasing business requirements for cloud computing, big data and analytics, and mobile solutions are all driving the demand for software engineers.
+The increasing business requirements for cloud computing, big data and analytics, and mobile solutions drive the demand for software engineers.

-But with so many options young software engineers may have difficulty figuring out where to place their next career bet.
+But with so many options, young software engineers may have difficulty determining where to place their next career bet.

 In that case, the choice always comes back to you, what do you have a passion for as a software engineer?